joewalker/gcli/docs/index.md

 [discussed at the time](http://j.mp/bespin-cli).
 The command line component survived the rename of Bepsin to Skywriter and the merger with Ace, got a name of it's own (Cockpit) which didn't last long before the project was named GCLI.
+It is now being used in the Firefox's web console where it doesn't have a separate identity but it's still called GCLI outside of Firefox.
 It is not known how long it will stay being called GCLI.

 ## Environments

 GCLI is designed to work in a number of environments:

 1. As a component of Firefox developer tools.
-As such it should be capable of replacing the WebConsole command line, the Firebug command line and providing the ability for extensions to Firefox developer tools without interface clutter.
+As such it replaces the web console command line.
 2. As an adjunct to Ace and possible component for Cloud9.
 3. As a plugin to any web-page wishing to provide its own set of commands.
 4. As part of a standalone web browser extension with it's own set of commands.